jessamynsmith/django-getting-started/README.md

 ### Starting a new work session

 1. Ensure you are set up to start working.
 You will want to do this each time you start a working.
-Open Terminal, and do the following:
+On the command line, do the following:

 		$ cd ~/Development/my_project
 		$ workon my_project